Term-4-CSD-Team-48/ai-endpoint/README.md

 The server should be run with

-docker run --gpus all -p 8080:8080 -p 1935:1935 public.ecr.aws/l1g2c1s4/50.001:ai
+docker run --gpus all -p 8080:8080 -p 1935:1935 -e API_PORT=8000 public.ecr.aws/l1g2c1s4/50.001:ai

-This server listens on ports 1935 RTMP and 8080 HTTP and uses GPU.
+This server uses GPU, listens on ports 8080 HTTP and 1935 RTMP.
 If your machine has no GPU the HTTP server will crash.

-The AI server needs to be on 8080 for the API to interact with it.
+The server will think that the API_PORT is located at 8000 through the -e flag but you have to change it if you're hosting the API on a different port.
+There's no need to tell the AI server where the API's ip as it will just take the ip address of the last GET /observe request.

 ### Streaming the livefeed to the AI server for processing

-First obtain the video device names on your machine with
+You can stream to the AI server with a camera (1) or a file (2).
+The steps assume that the AI server is hosted on same machine so 127.0.0.1.
+It might run on a separate machine on the same network too like 192.168.1.6 for example that's fine too.
+You'll need to install ffmpeg and add it to PATH.

+1. To stream using your camera follow these steps first.

 ffmpeg -list_devices true -f dshow -i dummy